Jagamantra/studio/README.md

     *   Sets the application's name, displayed in the header, browser title, and other UI elements.
     *   Dynamically updated via the ThemeProvider and `ThemeSwitcher` component if changed at runtime (e.g., through Config Advisor page).
 -   **`appIconPaths: string[]`**:
     *   An array of SVG path `d` attributes that define the application's main icon.
-This icon is rendered dynamically in the header and auth layout.
+This icon is rendered dynamically in the header (e.g., `components/layout/header.tsx`) and potentially other places like the auth layout.
     *   Can be updated via `ThemeProvider` if needed.
 -   **`availableAccentColors: AccentColor[]`** and **`defaultAccentColorName: string`**:
     *   `AccentColor = { name: string; hslValue: string; hexValue: string; }`